sdclibbery/tradr/README.md

- x Swap these to sync logger..? x Catch promise rejections on all the actual bot functions - move more boilerplate into framework... x Bot for reporting open orders
-* Bots for making simple, single transactions
+ x Swap these to sync logger..? x Catch promise rejections on all the actual bot functions - move more boilerplate into framework... x Bot for reporting open orders x Bots for making simple, single transactions
+* buy and sell now could give rise to many transactions; need to wait for them all..??
+* Pull out common functions: dp2 etc parsing product into base/quote etc !
+These should live in exchange: shouldnt be dp2, should be formatBase, formatQuote etc
+* Get rounding values from the product info, dont hardcode
 * Bots for making simple transactions with exit orders
 * GDAX waitForPriceChange should only report price *changes*, not just every filled order
-* Get rounding values from the product info, dont hardcode
 * Persistant state to allow for process/box restart Given the use of async, how is this possible?
 Itd need to include the progress through the function..??
 * Make a bot that transacts whenever 2 moving averages cross